skonfig/extra/type/__netbox_gunicorn/man.rst

 MESSAGES
 --------
+installed
+    The software was installed.

-updated $old to $new
+upgraded $old to $new
     The version of the gunicorn software was updated from `$old` to `$new`.

 configured
     Configuration for gunicorn changed.

+uninstalled
+    The Gunicorn application was removed.

-In both cases, it restarts the service to use the up-to-date version.
+In all cases where the application is still present, it restarts the service to use the up-to-date version.

 EXAMPLES